InterLinked1/cami/README.md

 For demonstration purposes, a simple standalone program is also included.
 It is recommended that you consult this for an overview of how C-AMI can be used.

-Assuming you have `gcc`, simply clone the repository and run `make example` to compile the demo program with C-AMI.
+Assuming you have `gcc`, simply clone the repository and run `make examples` to compile the demo programs with C-AMI.

 (You will likely want to update the connection details for your Asterisk system).
-Then run `./cami` to run.
+Then run `./simpleami` to run.

 ## Contributions